Pain Management Programme

 Physical reconditioning and balanced movement is very important part of our therapy.

-Hands-on therapy and gentle movement is beneficial to your mind and body.
-Activating neuronal connections releases muscle tension in your body that restores correct alignment.
+Hands-on therapy and gentle movement is beneficial to both your mind and body, to release tension in your body, help body re-alignment and to activate neuronal connections.

 Some people do have to live with some level of pain, but our aim is to help you regain your lifestyle.
 Regular practice of the techniques we teach you may give considerable relief and the techniques can be useful at more stressful times when pain can worsen.